 Oklahoma Arts Council Job Opportunities

 The Oklahoma Arts Council (OAC) is the official state agency for the support and development of the arts.
-We strive to build a diverse team comprised of the best and brightest individuals to support our mission to lead, cultivate, and amplify the transformative power of the arts for all Oklahomans and their communities.
-The Oklahoma Arts Council is currently seeking enthusiastic and creative people with an entrepreneurial spirit and dedication to public service to contribute to our team.
+We strive to build a team comprised of the best and brightest individuals to support our mission to lead, cultivate, and amplify the transformative power of the arts for all Oklahomans and their communities.
+The Oklahoma Arts Council seeks enthusiastic and creative people with an entrepreneurial spirit and dedication to public service to contribute to our team.

 POSITION SUMMARY